Hendrikto/ICTenSamenleving-assignment3/assignment3_s4549775.md

 We can ignore the definition "the collection of information of military or political value" [@oxford_intelligence], which is not the type of intelligence ML and AI are dealing with.

 As we have demonstrated, all the traditional definitions of intelligence are lacking if you want to have a scientific discussion based on them.
 In the following we want to establish a rigorous definition to enable founded, productive conversations on the topic.

+## New definition
+I propose the following definition for intelligence:

+> The ability to learn arbitrary tasks.

+Where learning is defined as improving performance on a specific task without being explicitly told what to do.
+This improvement is achieved by looking at some kind of data.
+This does not exclude being taught, but only if it goes beyond explicit instructions like "if a then do b". [@10.1147]

+Notice how we completely leave comprehension or understanding out of the picture here.
+Thus we also leave all the difficulties in defining what exactly that means behind us as well.

+This definition is a lot narrower than the ones we looked at before, which is exactly its advantage: It does not leave important points open to interpretation.
+The rigidity of this definition allows us to draw an explicit line between intelligent and non-intelligent behavior.
+It also addresses the shortcomings of previous definitions as we will see.